bhartiy/learnsellacious/pages/22.import/02.import-products/docs.md

 ![](import-products.png)

-To start the importer process you can download the sellacious default product importer sample CSV or you can create a importer template.
-[How to create a importer Template?](https://www.sellacious.com/learn/import-and-export/import-templates)
+To start the importer process you can download the sellacious default product importer sample CSV or you can create a importer template.[How to create Importer Templates](https://www.sellacious.com/learn/import/import-templates)

 In this Documentation we will use sellacious default import CSV.